duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_basic_tutorial.md

 # ABSTRACT: Provides an example "Hello World" program for a given programming language
 ```

-Next, type the following [use statement](https://duckduckgo.com/?q=perl+use) to import [the magic](https://github.com/duckduckgo/duckduckgo/tree/master/lib/DDG) behind our instant answer system.
+Next, type the following [use statement](https://duckduckgo.com/?q=perl+use) to import [the magic](https://github.com/duckduckgo/duckduckgo/tree/master/lib/DDG) behind our Instant Answer system.

 ```perl
 use DDG::Fathead;